 Considerations about the use of TGI

-Our TGI procedure has a demonstrated place in a researcher’s arsenal for studying genetic change, but there are still several considerations for its effective use.
-Different empirical datasets and research objectives may require TGI users to tweak our procedure, but the TGI function is transparent and flexible, and different permutation and genetic distance algorithms could easily be used by simply changing a few lines in the annotated TGI function provided in the supplementary material.
+Different empirical datasets and research objectives may require TGI users to customize? our procedure, but the TGI function is transparent and flexible, and different permutation and genetic distance algorithms could easily be used by simply changing a few lines in the annotated TGI function provided in the supplementary material.
 TGI can also readily be used on other types of genetic data, such as microsatellites.
 TGI provides a robust statistical framework beyond arbitrarily comparing pairwise genetic differentiation, or node-based genetic diversity values.